 A beef brisket is a strangely shaped cut of meat and, when smoked, pieces around the edge tend to dry out and get very smoky in flavor.
+These parts are trimmed off.
+That allows the rest of the brisket to be easily sliced for serving, without the odd bits that have a different shape and texture.
+Sometimes the fattiest portions of the brisket are trimmed for making burnt ends.

-These parts are trimmed off and instead of being discarded are served up in everything from sandwiches to barbecue gumbo.
+Instead of being discarded, the burnt ends are served up in everything from sandwiches to barbecue gumbo.
 They have an intense smoke flavor and, though generally on the tough and chewy side, are very popular with the barbecue crowd.

 You get burnt ends either because the brisket you've smoked ended up with them, or because you have taken parts of a smoked brisket and returned them to the smoker to finish off.
-Yes, people actually intend to make dried out burnt ends and there is a very good reason.
+Yes, people actually intend to make dried-out burnt ends, and there is a very good reason.
 Burnt ends are a key ingredient in dishes like baked beans.

 If you want a good source of burnt ends, try trimming the thin point from your smoked brisket and returning it to the smoker for a few more hours.